Central Catholic High School

 Finances: Annual dues.

-Responsibilities: Attendance at meetings, participation in events, and fundraising for the Friendship Walk.
+Responsibilities: Attendance at meetings, participation in events, and fundraising.

 pheffernan@cmlions.org